Poland’s Holocaust Law and the Right-Wing Desire to Rewrite History

 On Thursday Poland’s Senate passed a controversial bill that, if signed into law by President Andrzej Duda, will make it illegal to publicly accuse Poland or the Polish people of collaborating with Nazi Germany in the Holocaust.
 The bill imposes three years’ imprisonment as a punishment for describing the Nazi extermination camps established in Poland as “Polish death camps,” which most Poles consider an offensive slander, or otherwise claiming Polish complicity in these “or other crimes against peace and humanity.”

-Historians of the Holocaust agree that calling Auschwitz, Sobibor, and Treblinka “Polish” mischaracterizes them, as Poland was not responsible for establishing the camps, but inaccuracy is not generally considered a sufficient reason to throw people in jail for several years in a free society.
+Historians of the Holocaust agree that calling Auschwitz, Sobibor, and Treblinka “Polish” mischaracterizes them, as Poland was not responsible for establishing the camps, but inaccuracy is not generally considered a sufficient reason in a free society to throw people in jail for several years.
 The bill supposedly exempts academic research and artistic expression, but will surely have a chilling effect on any honest discussion of history in both these fields.

 The passage of the law, which Duda has 21 days to decide whether to sign, was met with outrage from political leaders in Israel, who denounced it as Holocaust denial.
 Washington also voiced displeasure with the law, with State Department spokeswoman Heather Nauert saying the U.S. was “concerned about the repercussions this draft legislation, if enacted, could have on Poland’s strategic interests and relationships.”